 Difference between Ideal and Practical Voltage Source

 An imaginary voltage source can provide a constant voltage to load ranging from zero to infinity.
-Such a voltage source is having zero internal resistance, $R_{s}$, and is called an Ideal Voltage Source.
+Such a voltage source has zero internal resistance, Rs, and is called an Ideal Voltage Source.
 Practically it is not possible to build a voltage source with no internal resistance and constant voltage for that long range of the load.

 Practical voltage sources always have some resistance value in series with an ideal voltage source.
 And because of that series resistance, voltage drops when current passes through it.
 So, the Practical Voltage Source has internal resistance and slightly variable voltage.